JoRugg/Jruggles/Resume.md

 {% include resume-heading.html title="Dance" date="2015 - Present"%}

-Building a strong, collaborative community with ensemble, performance, and social dances at UCSD and across San Diego.
+Building a strong, collaborative community with ensemble, performance, and social dances at and around UC San Diego.
 Always willing to dive into new styles of movement and thought.

 {% include resume-heading.html title="Taekwondo" date="2011 - Present"%}